growdigital/forestgarden.wales/content/tour.md

 draft: false
 ---

+# Tours are closed until further notice because of coronavirus

-# Tour our forest garden
+## Tour our forest garden

 We offer a 2 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn.
 It’s for anyone interested in learning more about forest gardening.